 How long will group shots take?

 Think about past weddings you have been to, which one did you enjoy the best?
 The one where you spent an hour being called out for photographs (I’m guessing this is not all that fun!) or the one where you don’t even remember the photos happening and got to enjoy the food, drink and a good old chat.

 You need to allow time for the photos.
-If you have read over my Wedding Day Timings post you will know that when planning the day would should aim to have about 1.5-2 hours free after the ceremony and before you eat.
-This way we have time to do the group shots / candids of your guests / your portraits and all the little details before you sit and eat.
+If you have read over my Wedding Day Timings post you will know that when planning the day you should aim to have about 1.5-2 hours free after the ceremony and before you eat.
+This way we have time to do the group shots/candids of your guests / your portraits and all the little details before you sit and eat.
 With this said if we are super organised and have planned ahead, 5 minutes per group combo is a general rule for time.
 I tend to say that 10 combinations (10 group shots) should be spot on to ensure that everyone who is needed is in a photo and that those 10 shots should take no more than 30 minutes.
 However it all comes back to how efficient I am able to be, with help from you and others on the day, we should be good to go and get them done FAST.

 When is best to do the photos?

 My suggestion would be to crack on with the group shots pretty much straight after the ceremony.
 People will have just covered you in confetti and be wanting to hug you tight.
 They will have a drink in hand, food is coming round, they will be happy and guests generally tend to stay wherever you are.
 Making it an excellent time to do group shots.

 Have a member of the wedding party or someone who knows everyone to help you